percona/pmm-doc/docs/get-started/alert-templates.md

 ## Available alert template

-The table below lists of alert templates available in Percona Monitoring and Management (PMM).
+The table below lists all the alert templates available in Percona Monitoring and Management (PMM).

-This list includes both built-in templates, accessible to all PMM users, and customer-only templates.
+This list includes both built-in templates (accessible to all PMM users), and customer-only templates.

-To have a Customer's list of Templates you need to be a percona customer and   [connect PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.
+To access the customer-only templates, you must be a Percona customer and [connect PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.

-This list includes both built-in templates, accessible to all PMM users, and customer-only templates, which are available to all users who have [connected PMM to Percona Platform](../how-to/integrate-platform.md) using a Percona Account.

 | Template name | Description | Availability | Database technology |